NuevoFoundation/workshops/content/english/python-tensorflow/activity-7.md

 {{% notice tip %}}

 ### Question 2
-In the plot_value_array, change the first parameter to the same index number used previously.
+In the `plot_value_array`, change the first parameter to the same index number used previously.
 What class name has the highest probability?

 {{% /notice %}}